 Zero-absorption waterproofing liner

-Order a replacement hot tub cover from The Cover Guy and you'll benefit from the premium materials, custom fit, and functionality.
-The Deluxe Hot Tub Cover is a popular option for hot tub use in most climates.
-This cover features a 2-inch slope from the center to the edge to prevent standing water and is rated for 150 to 200 pounds of weight per linear square foot.
+Order a replacement hot tub cover from The Cover Guy, and you benefit from the premium materials, custom fit, and functionality.
+The brand's Deluxe Hot Tub Cover is a popular option for hot tub use in milder climates.
+This cover features a 2-inch slope from the center to the edge to prevent standing water, and the product is rated for 150 to 200 pounds of weight per linear square foot.

-Features that make the Deluxe cover stand out from the crowd include a high-grade marine vinyl that is designed to stand up to sun and moisture exposure—extending the useful life of your hot tub cover.
-Inside, the cover is constructed with 1.5-pound closed-cell foam and energy reflective materials.
-The result is a transfer of heat energy back into your hot tub rather than out into the atmosphere.
+Features that make the Deluxe cover stand out from the crowd include a high-grade marine vinyl designed to stand up to sun and moisture exposure, extending the life of your hot tub cover.
+Inside, the cover is constructed with 1.5-pound closed-cell foam and energy-reflective materials.
+The result is a transfer of heat energy back to your hot tub rather than the atmosphere.
 For the Deluxe model, the insulation factor, known as an R-value, is 17.

-You can customize the shape and dimensions of this cover to fit your specific hot tub model and choose vinyl from 12 color options.
-Hot tub owners in cold climates can also take advantage of the option to upgrade to 2-pound foam for better insulation against cold temperatures.
+You can customize the shape and dimensions of this cover to fit your specific hot tub model and choose from 12 vinyl color options.
+Hot tub owners in cold climates can also take advantage of this cover option by upgrading to 2-pound foam for better insulation against cold temperatures.
 This cover also has additional upgrade options, such as selecting a weather-shield fabric cover, adding additional handles, or adding a fully insulated hinge for even more energy savings.
 However, all of the customization options do come at a hefty price.

 Holds 200-300 pounds of snow per linear foot